The Practitioner Archive: Search across everything I write and publish.

 The Observation: Intelligence Without the Pipe We currently treat Artificial Intelligence as if it were a utility, like water or electricity.
 We assume the “brain” lives in a data center in Virginia and that our…

-The Compass-X Protocol: Mapping the Unknown After the Grid Goes Down Category
+The Dead Reckoning Protocol: Mapping the Unknown After the Grid Goes Down

 In stable environments, we navigate by “Instrument Flight Rules.”
 We trust the dashboard.
 We trust the map.
 We trust that the blue line on the screen matches the road on the ground.
 In a crisis,…